 Kreindler & Kreindler

-Kreindler is one of the largest and most distinguished aviation accident law firms in the world.
-Since 1950, our airplane crash attorneys have served as lead counsel in nearly every major commercial aviation disaster litigation.
+world.
+Since 1950, our airplane crash attorneys have served as lead counsel in nearly every

 We wrote the book

-Kreindler has literally written the book on aviation accident law.
+Kreindler has written the book on aviation accident law.
 Our partners have authored numerous highly acclaimed books, articles and treatises, including the leading treatise in the aviation litigation field, Aviation Accident Law.